ruebushcube/odin.recipes/README.md

     -Utilize the aspects of html I have learned to
     create an organized website
     -Write a self-reflection at the end on what I learned

+Self Reflection:
+    This project showed itself to be great for ensuring that I actually learned the content of the html basics module.
+At first I was frustrated that I struggled to recall how to commit files and add links and images.
+However, by the time the project was over I felt comfortable with all of the commands and was to complete them without having to refer to previous lessons.

+    I am excited to have completed this project, and can't wait to learn CSS so I can begin styling webpages as well!